Have a read on below at some quick stats and facts on the St. Louis Cardinals to get you started:

 The Cardinals saw continued success in the 2010s with former catcher Mike Matheny becoming the new manager.
 The club won three straight division titles from 2013 to 2015.
 They also reached the World Series in 2013, but they lost in six games to the Boston Red Sox.

-If you are a fan of the St. Louis Cardinals, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the St. Louis Cardinals have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the St Louis Cardinals, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
+Do the Cardinals have the star power to make it all the way to the playoffs and win the World Series in 2021?

 The St. Louis Cardinals are always a team worth watching on the betting market, and 2021 will be no exception.
 The team is aiming to contend in 2021, as their recent acquisition of Nolan Arenado from Colorado shows.
 The club has a +2200 line to win the World Series.
 The team is also a +105 favorite to win the NL Central, with the Cincinnati Reds being behind the club at +300.